Adri6336/gpt-voice-conversation-chatbot/README.md

 The bot requires OpenAI's moderation and GPT APIs to be working properly without too much latency.
 You can find the status here: https://status.openai.com/

-The releases are stable, as far as previous testing goes, but will not have all of the newest features.
+The releases should be stable, as far as previous testing goes, but will not have all of the newest features.
 If you would like to have all the features as listed here, clone the repository and run 'git pull' every now and then.
 This will get you the newest features and bug fixes as they come, but it could be unstable.

 ![_image_](https://github.com/Adri6336/gpt3-speech-to-text-chatbot/blob/main/bot.jpeg)